 According to this recent article, Why are are Hawaiian Hurricanes so rare, only three hurricanes and two tropical storms have made landfall in Hawaii since records have been kept.
 Those tropical systems are:

 So, since 1871 only three hurricanes and two tropical storms have hit landfall in Hawaii.
-That’s a 147-year span with only five tropical systems making landfall.
+That’s over a 150-year span with only five tropical systems making landfall.
 So, yes, tropical storms and hurricanes in Hawaii are rare events, indeed!

 Even though very few hurricanes have made landfall, other tropical systems have skirted near the islands.
 In recent years, Hurricane Lane (2018) and Hurricane Douglas (2020) came very close to the island but did not make landfall.
 Tropical Storm Calvin passed south of the Hawaiian Islands in July 2023.